Britain’s Space Industry

 When announcing the new grants, Science Minister Jo:

 “We want to see the UK space sector flourish, that is why we are laying the groundwork needed for business to be able to access this lucrative global market.“

 They want to take advantage of both vertically launched rockets and space planes, so that could well mean that the space pioneering Brit, Richard Branson, will have somewhere closer to home for his Virgin Galactic flights.

-At the moment, the U.K. (ESA) and helps to fund EU satellite programs such as Galileo, a European version of GPS.
+At the moment, the U.K. works with the European Space Agency (ESA) and helps to fund EU satellite programs such as Galileo, a European version of GPS.
 Europe’s satellites are normally launched into orbit from French Guiana, but newly proposed UK launchpads could soon rival their European counter-parts.
-Site’s have been in numerous locations, including Campbeltown, Argyll and Bute; Glasgow Prestwick; Stornoway, Isle of Lewis; Newquay, and Cornwall.
+Site’s have been proposed in numerous locations, including Campbeltown, Argyll and Bute; Glasgow Prestwick; Stornoway, Isle of Lewis; Newquay, and Cornwall.